rozodkarbharat/full-stack-ecommerce/README.md

 </p>
 <h2>Getting Started</h2>
 <div>
 <p>is project was built using React,Redux, Material UI, CSS, JavaScript,HTML.
-It is an online social media marketing management web application and for running on your local environment you should follow these guidelines</p>
+An Ecommerce website for electronics buying and selling and for running on your local environment you should follow these guidelines</p>
 <h3>Prerequisites</h3>
 <ul>
 <li>React</li>